 Level III-Pricing inputs are unobservable for the investment and includes situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgment or estimation.
-Investments that are included in this category generally include general and limited partnership interests in corporate private equity and real estate funds, mezzanine funds, funds of hedge funds, distressed debt and non-investment grade residual interests in securitizations and collateralized debt obligations.
+Investments that are included in this category generally include private equity, general and limited partner interests in private equity, capital market and real estate funds, mezzanine funds, distressed debt, structured debt vehicles and non-investment grade residual interests in securitizations.